Gauravkkumar/Build_Portfolio_Site/README.md

-# Build_Portfolio_Site
-This is Gaurav repository for Build a portfolio site project in Udacity Full Stack Web Developer Nanodegree.
+# Udacity Build a Portfolio Site- Project 1

+**Summary:**

+This Project was created for Udacity's Front End Developer Developer Nanodegree by Gaurav Kumar to enhance HTML and CSS skills.